mesonbuild/meson/docs/markdown/Reference-manual.md

 - `startswith(string)` returns true if string starts with the string specified as the argument

 - `strip()` removes whitespace at the beginning and end of the string
+  *(added 0.43.0)* optionally can take one positional string argument, and all characters in that string will be stripped

 - `to_int` returns the string converted to an integer (error if string is not a number)